tracepaperapp/docs/tracepaper-docs/Modeling Concepts/Read Domain/Projection.md

 ## Data Preparation Logic

 The core logic for preparing data in a projection is written in Python.
-This logic involves accessing materialized views, applying filters, and transforming data as needed.
+This logic involves accessing [[View|materialized views]], applying filters, and transforming data as needed.
 The following example demonstrates how to implement the data preparation logic:

 ```python
 from draftsman.ViewStoreApi import Query